 - Provide the probability of overfishing at various harvest or exploitation levels - Provide a probability density function for biological reference point estimates. - If the stock is overfished, provide the probability of rebuilding within mandated time periods as described in the management summary or applicable federal regulations.

-A probabilistic analysis of proposed reference points was not possible given data limitations.
+A probabilistic analysis was not completed due to data limitations.

 Project future stock conditions (biomass, abundance, and exploitation) and develop rebuilding schedules if warranted; include estimated generation time.